-If the Hg, HCl, or HF concentration or any auxiliary parameter needed to calculate the pollutant emission rate is either invalid or is a substitute data value, leave this field blank and report an MODC of "38".
+If the Hg, HCl, or HF concentration or any auxiliary parameter needed to calculate the pollutant emission rate is either invalid or is a substitute data value, leave this field blank and report an MODC of "38."

-If you seek to comply with the electrical output-based standard and the hourly electrical load is zero during unit operation, leave this field blank and report an MODC of "38".
+If you seek to comply with the electrical output-based standard and the hourly electrical load is zero during unit operation, and all other essential parameters are valid, calculate the emission rate using the default electrical load and report an MODC of "39."
+If the electrical load is missing during unit operation, leave this field blank and report an MODC of "38."